omidfarhang/omid.dev/content/posts/2012-04-26-kaspersky-mac-security-is-10-years-behind-microsoft.en.md

 Even with those things on tap, Kaspersky argues that Apple's success will continue to make the Mac a bigger target.

-&#8220;Cyber criminals have now recognized that Mac is an interesting area.
-Now we have more [malware], it's not just Flashback or Flashfake,&#8221; Kaspersky told CBR. &#8220;Welcome to Microsoft's world, Mac.
-It's full of malware&#8221;
+“Cyber criminals have now recognized that Mac is an interesting area.
+Now we have more [malware], it's not just Flashback or Flashfake,” Kaspersky told CBR.
+“Welcome to Microsoft's world, Mac.
+It's full of malware”

 An Apple spokesman declined to comment on Kaspersky's remarks.